 Cerelle is a type of birth control pill that contains a small amount of progestogen desogestrel, a female sex hormone.
 Every blister pack contains 28 round white tablets.
 Each tablet contains 75 micrograms of desogestrel.
 It is also known as mini-pill or progestogen-only pill.
 (POP) This type of birth control does not contain oestrogen hormone.

 Progesterone hormone is in charge of regulating the inner lining of the uterus.
 It is produced by the ovaries, placenta and adrenal glands.

 Progesterone is a hormone produced after ovulation.
-It regulates the inner lining of the uterus so that when an egg has been fertilized it will prepare the uterus for a pregnancy.
+It regulates the inner lining of the uterus so that when an egg has been fertilized it will prepare the uterus for pregnancy.
 It is produced 14 days after ovulation and will decrease if there is no pregnancy.
 Progesterone decreases the cell growth of breasts which is important in the prevention of cancer.
-It also will act producing new bone cells to replace the old ones.
+It also will act in producing new bone cells to replace the old ones.
 Progesterone also plays an important role in the brain.
 It decreases symptoms of insomnia and depression acting as a natural antidepressant.

 What other substances does Cerelle contain?

 The other substances other than progesterone that Cerelle contain are: